-Create Different Types of Power of Attorney in a Flash
+What Are the Different Types of Power of Attorney?

 Before delegating some of your decision-making rights to a third party, you need to understand what types of power of attorney exist and what each of them entails.

 Let DoNotPay help you create the most suitable power of attorney document for your specific needs.
 We have the relevant info, and our AI-powered app can generate the document for you in no time.

 A power of attorney (POA) gives one or more persons the power to act on your behalf as your attorney-in-fact or agent.
 The power you give can:

 - Be general or limited to a specific activity, e.g., the sale of your property, and revoked at any time—most U.S. states require a written notice of revocation

 - Take effect immediately after the document is signed or upon the occurrence of a particular event, e.g., when confirmed you cannot act for yourself because you are physically or mentally incapacitated

 Granting decision-making rights to another person is tricky, and you need to understand what type of POA works for you.

 Take a look at the following table showing different types of power of attorney you can opt for: